 Then again, it was really good soup.

-The trip was fairly uneventful and I had just allowed myself to relax about the trip when the skies overhead started to turn black.
-Within the hour, we had been ordered to help lower the sails.
+The trip was fairly uneventful and I had just allowed myself to relax about the the whole thing when the skies overhead started to turn black.
+Within the hour, we had been ordered to help pull down the sails.
 Another hour passed and I started to lose my balance.
-The waves beyond our vessel continued to swell into larger creatures.
-Looking out across the ocean and looking at the black beasts that rose and fell beyond us, I felt small.
+The waves beyond our vessel continued to swell into larger creations.
+Looking out across the ocean and looking at the black water that rose and fell beyond us, I felt very small.

 I’m sure you’ve heard it before, that we’re just these small beings in this massive universe, but until you experience it for yourself it doesn’t really mean anything.
 That moment, for me, was standing on the deck of that boat and looking at the black wall of water that continued to grow closer and closer.